 Many youths have little or no skills and are therefore primarily excluded from productive economic and social life.
-Those with some education often exhibit skills irrelevant to current demand in the labor market, in a situation where educational and skills requirements are increasing, resulting in millions of unemployed and underemployed youths.
+Those with some education often exhibit skills irrelevant to the current demand in the labor market, in a situation where education and skills requirements are increasing, resulting in millions of unemployed and underemployed youths.

 Mobilizing Africa’s unemployed and underemployed youth is the key to the continent’s economic growth and stability.
 AYM works to mobilize marginalized youth through education, training and creates entrepreneurial opportunities to help move communities away from poverty, disease, and hunger.
-AYM aims to establish personal empowerment and community resilience by energizing its critical youth population as change agents to reverse social, economic marginalization and stagnation.
+AYM aims to establish personal empowerment and community resilience by energizing its critical youth population as change agents to reverse social, economic marginalization, and stagnation.

 Twenty-First Century African Youth Movement (AYM) exists to facilitate increased access for disadvantaged African youths to critical resources and opportunities required for enhancing their productivity and relevance to their nations and communities.
 Our mission is to create jobs and employment for youths in Africa.
-We educate and employ young people in technology, agribusiness, eco-tourism, entrepreneurship and the creative arts to revitalize the country’s potential and bring its population social and political stability.
+We educate and employ young people in technology, agribusiness, eco-tourism, entrepreneurship, and the creative arts to revitalize the country’s potential and bring its population social and political stability.

-The organization is an emerging national initiative, that will primarily engage youths as change-makers in the rebuilding and development of Sierra Leone through innovative and progressive local community-driven programs, and youth-focused enterprises.
+The organization is an emerging national initiative that will primarily engage youths as change-makers in the rebuilding and development of Sierra Leone through innovative and progressive local community-driven programs and youth-focused enterprises.